bibek22/blog/content/lazy-evaluation-in-python.md

 ```

 This gives a 'infinite' list of fibonacci numbers.
 But the problem is this is essentially useless as it is.
-I'd like it to stop after the evaluation of each fibonacci number so that I can do some other complicated thing in some other
+I'd like it to stop after the evaluation of each fibonacci number so that I can do some other complicated thing elsewhere.
-function.
 The answer to this is **lazy evaluation**.
 Generating the next number only when we *need* it
 and yet maintaining this kind of loop structure.